MAYHEM-Lab/UCSBFaaS-Wrappers/tools/timings/README.md

-# tools to collect timings with and without spotwrap
+# Tools to collect timings with and without spotwrap

 Edit each bash script and change XXX to your AWS account ID and YYY to your AWS profile.